Jon-Webb-79/PyFinances/README.rst

 - **Hist Start Date:** The start date for the development of PDFs and CDFs.
 This date must exist within the `Daily_Expenses.csv` file.
 - **Hist End Date:** The end date for the development of PDFs and CDFs.
 This date must exist within the `Daily_Expenses.csv` file.
 - **Daily Expense File:** The location and name of the daily expense file.
 In this example I have named it the `Daily_Expenses.csv` file.
-- **Total Expense File** The name and location of the csv file that will contain the day by day cumulative spending for each category.
+- **Total Expense File:** The name and location of the csv file that will contain the day by day cumulative spending for each category.
 This file will be created by the program.
 In this example I gave the file the name `total_expenses.csv`
-- **Histogram Location** The location where histogram files will be created.
+- **Histogram Location:** The location where histogram files will be created.
 These files contain cumulative distribution data that will be used to generate random samples for spending.
 In this case, I hae manually created a directory titled histograms in the data directory to store the csv files.

   Once you have developed Histogram files, then you must reconfigure the `RunOptions.txt` file to execute the Monte Carlo calculations with the histogram files.
 In order to do this you can reconfigure the file to look like the example